aaronchualala/CarLife/README.md

 - To start app, run `npx expo start` and scan QR code

 ## Submissions
-Submissions are located in 'Submissions folder'
+Submissions are located in 'Submissions folder'.
+All code is stored in 'frontend'
 1. Lab 1
 - Documentation of functional and non-functional requirements
 - Data dictionary